 Understanding the source of your readership is vital for fine-tuning your distribution processes, choosing and nurturing your channels, streamlining your campaigns, and finally tracking your results.

-What do individual sources mean?
+What do the different source values mean?

 Website: If a Doc was embedded or linked on a website and accessed from there, the main domain of the website will be given.